-Our lab focuses on advancing machine learning, particularly in the fields of Multimodal Learning, Self-supervised Learning, and Social Artificial Intelligence.
+Our lab focuses on advancing machine learning, particularly in the areas of Multimodal Learning, Self-supervised Learning, and Social Artificial Intelligence.
 However, our interests are not limited to these areas.
 We are open to a wide range of machine learning topics that enable machines to achieve human-level intelligence or beyond.
-Please refer to the publications for further information.
+Please refer to our publications for further information.

-We develop machines capable of understanding and integrating information from multiple modalities such as visual, language, and audio cues.
-By leveraging the complementary nature of these diverse modalities, we address complex challenges in our multifaceted real-world environments.
+We build machines that can perceive, reason, and generate by leveraging multiple modalities such as visual, language, audio, and other sensory cues.
+By learning the interactions between these modalities, we address complex challenges in real-world environments.

 Visual-Language learning / Audio-Visual learning / Multimodal foundation models

 We explore self-supervised learning paradigms that enable machines to learn meaningful feature representations from weakly-labeled or unlabeled data.
-By reducing the reliance on labeled data and leveraging readily available large-scale unlabeled data, we develop more efficient and scalable learning systems.
+By reducing the reliance on costly labeled data and leveraging large-scale unlabeled data, we develop more efficient and scalable learning systems.

 Weakly-labeled data / Unlabeled data / Representation learning

 We develop machines with social intelligence, enabling them to recognize, interpret, and appropriately respond to human social behaviors.
-By modeling and simulating social dynamics, we aim to create socially intelligent machines that can interact seamlessly with humans across diverse social contexts.
+By modeling social dynamics involving both verbal and non-verbal communication, we aim to create socially intelligent machines that can interact seamlessly with humans across diverse social contexts.

 Social perception / Social reasoning / Social AI agents